 Whether in the garden or containers, lavender is a fabulous plant to have on hand.
 You can cook with it, dry it into sachets, or just leave it where it grows to perfume the air.
-But what do you do when it starts to fail?
+What do you do when it starts to fail though?
 Keep reading to learn about lavender plant care and how to deal with drooping lavender plants.

 Lavender Flowers Drooping